SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ===

-Specify that this theme element should be interpreted as markdown.
+We will also need to specify that this theme element should be interpreted as markdown.
 Recall that we flipped the X and Y axes!